 3. Amazon Prime Statistics

 When it comes to creating innovations and programs that set the standards, Amazon has no equal.
 As an illustration, look at the success and growth of the Amazon Prime subscription.
 Amazon Prime is an exciting membership service that gives subscribers free two-day shipping.
 The program is a no-brainer for its free shipping.
-In addition, it provides numerous perks such as access to exclusive deals on Prime Day, access to Prime Video, and a collection of other benefits.
+Besides, it provides numerous perks such as access to exclusive deals on Prime Day, access to Prime Video, and a collection of other benefits.

 Prime Subscription is growing Fast: